BastelBaus/neopixel_i2c/README.md

 ## How many LEDs?

 The maximum number depends on
-  * the amount of RAM available on your AVR (Attiny45 ~82 LEDs, and an Attiny85 ~167 for RGB)
+  * the amount of RAM available on your AVR (Attiny45 ~82 LEDs, and an Attiny85 ~167 each for RGB)
   * the type of LED (RGB or RGBW) and
-  * the supported address space (current implementation 339 LEDs with 1024 addresses)
+  * the supported address space (current implementation 338 LEDs with 1024 addresses)

 ## Circuit